 Authorized Capital Stock.
 The authorized capital stock of Hugoton consists of 100,000,000 shares of Hugoton Common Stock, without par value and 10,000,000 shares of preferred stock, without par value (the "Hugoton Preferred Stock").
-The authorized capital of Chesapeake is set forth under "Description of Chesapeake Capital Stock -- Authorized Capital Stock" on page 57.
+The authorized capital of Chesapeake is set forth under "Description of Chesapeake Capital Stock -- Authorized Capital Stock" on page 56.

 Board of Directors.
 The Hugoton Bylaws provide that the number of directors shall be not fewer than one nor greater than 20.
 Hugoton currently has eight directors.
 Pursuant to the Hugoton Bylaws, the Hugoton Board is classified into three classes, designated Class I, Class II and Class III.
 Each director serves for a term ending on the date of the third annual meeting of shareholders following the annual meeting at which such director was elected.
-However, each director in Class III appointed pursuant to an Agreement and Plan of Merger, dated as of May 26, 1995, as amended (the "Agreement"), among Hugoton, Hugoton Exploration Corporation and Consolidated Oil & Gas, Inc., will hold office until the first annual meeting of shareholders after his election; each director in Class II appointed pursuant to the Agreement shall hold office until the second annual meeting of shareholders after his election; and each director in Class I appointed pursuant to the Agreement shall hold office until the third meeting of shareholders after his election.
+However, each director in Class III appointed pursuant to an Agreement and Plan of Merger, dated as of May 26, 1995, as amended (the "Agreement"), among Hugoton, Hugoton Exploration Corporation and Consolidated Oil & Gas, Inc., will hold office until the first annual meeting of shareholders after his election; each director in Class II appointed pursuant to the Agreement shall hold office until the second annual meeting of shareholders after his election; and each director in Class I appointed pursuant to the Agreement shall hold office until the third meeting of shareholders after his election; and each director in Class I appointed pursuant to the Agreement shall hold office until the third meeting of shareholders after his election.
 Cumulative voting is expressly prohibited in the Hugoton Charter and Bylaws.